Exploring our local treasures of Northumberland

 My father was furious and had a very animated phone call with the recruiting office, which ended in them appealing on my behalf to the hotel, which refused to budge, even when threatened with the removal of the annual Naval dinner to a rival hotel.
 Incidentally, they carried out that threat!

 The officer said if I could get through the usual process I was welcome to try for the WRNS.
 I half-heartedly went along and came through all the application; I was enlisted as a Radio Operator and went to Dauntless for my initial training.
+HMS Dauntless was at Burghfield, near Reading.Vets Badge, issued to all ex-forces personell

-While I was in training our group were asked to represent the WRNS at the ceremony in Trafalgar square when a bust of the Second World War First Sea Lord Admiral Cunningham was unveiled on 2 April by Prince Philip, Duke of Edinburgh, the Queen’s husband.
+While I was in training our Division were asked to represent the WRNS at the ceremony in Trafalgar square when a bust of the Second World War First Sea Lord Admiral Cunningham was unveiled on 2 April by Prince Philip, Duke of Edinburgh, the Queen’s husband.

 The idea being that we had plenty of time to train in marching up and down steps that curved from narrow to broad, we marched up and down the Reading churchyard steps, standing in for those in Trafalgar Square, numerous times, to the delight of local builders!